BenoitEirik/Wallpaper-Of-The-Day/README.md

 This script automates changing the desktop wallpaper & the lockscreen wallpaper each day at login.
 The wallpapers are from Microsoft's [Bing](https://www.bing.com/) search engine.

+~The script is now unnecessary on Windows 11 as the functionality is natively included.~

 ## Installation
 1. Download, extract the contents and navigate to the extracted folder.
 2. Open a terminal with administrator rights in the extracted foler and run: